 Finally, improve user experience with website tools

-Now that you have got yourself an attractive office with all the necessary equipment installed, it is time to let the world know about your office.
+Now that you have an attractive office with all the necessary equipment installed, it is time to let the world know about your office.
 There is no better way to do that other than creating useful, mind-blowing content.
 Content is king.

-Still, you can further improve your website’s functionality with the help of the tools I'm including further below in this article.
+Still, you can further improve your website’s functionality with the help of the tools I include further below in this article.

 Yet, you are just beginning in the web development world.
 You have a lot of things to learn.
-I am still learning myself, despite managing more than 10 websites at this time!
+I am still learning myself, despite managing more than ten websites at this time!